PrioritySoftware/PrioritySoftware.github.io/_sdk/Load-Plain-Text.md

 Designate the name of the file, its record size and its file type in the appropriate columns of the *Form Load Designer* form.

-If the file is stored in the *system\\load* directory, you can specify just the filename.
+If the file is stored in the *system/load* directory, you can specify just the filename.
 Otherwise, provide a path to the file, which can be relative (such as **../../tmp/filename.txt**) or a full path.

 For interfaces that load file data, flag the *Sub-directory?* column to